shiranelad/FEM-stats-preview-card/README.md

 # FEM-stats-preview-card
 Front End Mentor 1st Challenge: Stats Preview Card (HTML + CSS)

-This is a solution to the Stats preview card component challenge on Frontend Mentor.
+This is a partial solution (for now) to the Stats preview card component challenge on Frontend Mentor.